What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 This is where the conversation gets interesting.
 Most people think of hot sauce as essentially zero-calorie condiments—just capsaicin and acidity.
 But hot sauce made with fresh produce delivers measurable nutritional benefits beyond the well-documented capsaicin effects.

 Fresh peppers (particularly red varieties) provide significant vitamin C and vitamin A. Carrots contribute beta-carotene and natural sweetness that reduces reliance on salt.
 Fresh garlic and onions offer sulfur compounds with potential cardiovascular benefits.
-Real fruit additions like mango, pineapple, or golden raisins add vitamins, antioxidants, and phytonutrients.
+Real fruit additions like mango, pineapple, and kiwi add vitamins, antioxidants, and phytonutrients.
+Salamander Tropical uses eight tropical fruits—not fruit extracts or "natural fruit flavors"—creating genuine complexity at 50mg sodium.
+That's still 75% less sodium than standard brands while delivering measurably more nutritional density.

 The nutritional impact isn't massive—you're using a teaspoon, not a cup—but it's real.
 A hot sauce made with fresh vegetables is fundamentally different from one made with pepper extract, xanthan gum, and salt.
 One is a food product; the other is a flavor delivery system.
 Real ingredient hot sauce made with fresh vegetables changes everything about how hot sauce tastes and what it delivers nutritionally.